The Artist

 When I first started making jewelry many years ago, it felt like I had finally found my language.
 This craft allowed me to draw from my life and create tangible icons to share with others.
 My pieces are bits of who I am, how I think, and what I feel.

-Since then it has been a rewarding path, lined with the occasional juried art show, gallery sales and many, many valued encounters with people from all over the world.
+Since then it has been a rewarding path, lined with the occasional juried art show, gallery representations, and many, many valued encounters with people from all over the world.
 I was blessed to teach metalworking at my son’s school.
 I’ve led workshops at retreats.
-I was interviewed for television as well as for magazines.
-I have so much more that I want to say and I believe in the power of art to not only soothe souls, but also help us uncover ways to better express what we experience inside.
+I now teach a range of classes at Hui Noʻeau Visual Arts Center and I've never been happier.